rajatxs/awesome-react-native/README.md

 # Awesome React Native
 A collection of the best React Native community libraries.

+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
+Feel free to improve this list by contributing!

 ## Routing and navigation:
 - [**react-navigation**](https://github.com/react-navigation/react-navigation?tab=readme-ov-file) (Routing and navigation for your React Native apps)
 - [**expo-router**](https://github.com/expo/expo/tree/main/packages/expo-router) (Expo Router is a file-based router for React Native and web applications.)